Eligibility

 Any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment, or a functional limitation, that restricts a person's ability to perform the daily activities necessary to pursue studies at a post-secondary school level or to participate in the labour force.
 The disability has lasted, or is expected to last, for at least 12 months, but is not expected to remain with the person for their expected life.

-Qualifications for CSG-D and CSG-DSE
+Eligibility for CSG-D and CSG-DSE Grants

-To qualify for grants, you must:
+To be eligible for grants, you must:

 • have a permanent or persistent and prolonged disability as defined by the Government of Canada and verified by PSAS